sara-nl/clouddocs/UvA-20170201/assignment.markdown

  * The master divides _N_ among _W_ workers; each worker gets its own _N'_ amount of points to generate
  * A worker accepts an order from the master to:
    * run the `montecarlo` program with the amount of points, _N'_, and the _RADIUS_, that it receives from the master
-   * deliver the amount of points that it found, _M'_ (and _&pi;, but you discard it), so that the master can retrieve that number afterwards
+   * deliver the amount of points that it found, _M'_ (and _&pi;_, but you discard it), so that the master can retrieve that number afterwards
  * The master retrieves all these _M'_ numbers back from the workers
  * The master computes _M_ as the sum of all the _M'_ numbers it gathered: _M_ = &sum;_M'_<sub>i</sub>, i = 1.._W_
  * The master computes _&pi;_ as: _&pi;_ &cong; 4 × _M_ / _N_